Mid Mountains Legal Blog

 What are the disadvantages of having a life estate?

 A spouse with a life estate in respect of the family home may feel that the rights under the life estate are restrictive.
-They may feel that they are not in control of their use and enjoyment of the family home and remain answerable to the executors.
+They may feel that they are not in control of their use and enjoyment of the family home and remain answerable to the executor.

 Although the life estate might allow for the family home to be sold and a substitute property purchased to which the same life interest arrangements would apply, there are some negative tax impacts.
 Generally, any capital gains tax or land tax exemptions for the principal place of residence will continue to apply in respect of the home for which the life estate has been granted.
 But they may not attach to any substitute property.